tinylog-org/tinylog/tinylog-api-scala/readme.txt

    Using tinylog in Scala
 ---------------------------

-Add tinylog-api.jar, tinylog-api-scala.jar, and an implementation such as tinylog-impl.jar to the classpath for using tinylog as a logging framework in Scala.
+Add tinylog-api.jar, tinylog-api-scala_2.*.jar, and an implementation such as tinylog-impl.jar to the classpath for using tinylog as a logging framework in Scala.